fntz/ov/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to Gemfile:

     gem 'ov'

-And then execute:
+Execute:

     $ bundle